SarangaR/Alfredo-NoU3/docs/source/robot_programming_tutorial_Pesto_Link.rst

 Troubleshooting
 -----------------
+Some USB-C cables are "power only", they cannot be used to upload code to a NoU3.
+If your PC does not find your NoU3, make sure your USB-C cable is known to be a data cable.

 If you ever fail to upload code, and the IDE says "fatal error occured: No serial data recieved." then you may need to put your NoU3 into Boot Mode.